 And now the question everyone’s been waiting for: if web design and web development are two different roles, what’s the difference between a web designer and developer salary?

 The good news is, both jobs pay a significant average salary.
 However, one does clock in at a higher average rate than the other.
-According to Glassdoor, average base pay for web developers amounts to $93,402 per year, while web designers can expect to see a yearly average base salary of $64,468.
+According to Indeed, average base pay for web developers amounts to $77,018 per year across all experience levels, while web designers can expect to see a yearly average base salary of $52,691, according to Glassdoor.

-One caveat: how much you will make as a web designer or as a web developer will vary based on region as well as experience and job title (you can use a salary calculator to determine what to expect and/or what to ask for), but compare it to the $52,589 average Glassdoor lists for graphic designer base pay.
-Putting in the effort to pick up those programming languages and developer skills will boost the sum of your paycheck without sacrificing your hankering for creativity.
+One caveat: how much you will make as a web designer or as a web developer will vary based on region as well as experience and job title (you can use a salary calculator to determine what to expect and/or what to ask for).

 Which Job is Right For You?